codelex-io/example-spring-project/README.md

 ### Checking build status

-After each push your application will be built automatically, you can follow the progress at [dev.azure.com](https://dev.azure.com)
+From now on each pull request you make will be built automatically, you can follow the progress at [dev.azure.com](https://dev.azure.com)

 ![Azure pipelines](./assets/azure-pipelines.png)